 The Provider will supply provision of an appropriate response to calls by suitably qualified staff in a suitably equipped vehicle if required, to meet the needs of the patient and the requirements of any applicable national quality standards.
 An appropriate response may include a trained community first responder, or a healthcare professional equipped with a defibrillator, paramedic, Nurse.
 Doctor, Specialist Paramedic - Urgent and Emergency Care, air ambulance or other appropriately trained and accountable responders able to deliver care and discharge at the scene, or transport to a healthcare facility or effect clinical triage and discharge.
-Where the first responder is a community first responder responder Trust resource must also be activated.
+Where the first responder is a community first responder responding to a Category 1 call a backup ambulance/RRV or other appropriate Trust resource must also be activated.

 The Provider will aim to ensure that each emergency unit/vehicle has a minimum of 1 registered clinician.
-If circumstances dictate that this is not the case and a vehicle does not contain a clinician, ambulance practitioner, technician or advanced technician the vehicle will be dispatched according to current SWASFT deployment guidelines of non clinical/Emergency Care Assistant crews.
+If circumstances dictate that this is not the case and a vehicle does not contain a clinician, ambulance practitioner, technician or advanced technician the vehicle will be dispatched according to current SWASFT deployment quidelines of non clinical/Emergency Care Assistant crews.